 Group2: Confusing due to deviation from normally perceived character formations by larger linguistic community

 As advised by ICANN, no cases belonging to Group 1 are proposed, as there is another panel (String similarity assessment panel) entrusted to deal with such cases.
-The "Table 20: Visual confusables" in "Appendix A: Visually confusable characters/sequences" lists them.
+"Table 20: Visual confusables" in "Appendix A: Visually confusable characters/sequences" lists them.

 Cases which belong to Group 2, however, are proposed to be considered as variants.
-These cases are not of mere visual similarity as they involve some deviations from the widely accepted norms of Devanagari Akshar formations.
+These cases are not of mere visual similarity as they involve some deviations from the widely accepted norms of Devanagari akshar formations.
 These can cause confusion even to a careful observer and hence being proposed as variants.
 Following is the brief description of these variants followed by variants in Table 16 and Table 17.

-Vowel/Vowel sign followed by Nukta:
+Vowel/Vowel sign followed by Nukta

-Santali language has a unique requirement for Nukta character "़"(U+093C) positioning which is not common in other Devanagari based languages.
+Santali language has a unique requirement for Nukta character "़"(U+093C) positioning, which is not common in other Devanagari based languages.
 Santali requires the Nukta character to follow certain Vowels and Matras.
 Complete representation of these Santali combinations necessitated the Whole Label Evaluation rules (given in the Section6.20) to be opened up for these specific cases.
-A regular non-Santali user mostly cannot even anticipate possibility of such a combination and can confuse it for something else.
+A regular non-Santali user mostly cannot even anticipate the possibility of such a combination and can confuse it for something else.

-This gives rise to a possibility of creation of certain labels which can be deceptively similar to a majority of the Devanagari user-base.
-Being a unique case of homographic similarity, following variants are being proposed.
+This gives rise to a possibility of creation of certain labels that can be deceptively similar to a majority of the Devanagari user-base.
+Being a unique case of homographic similarity, the following variants are being proposed.